 The victim of neglect or the nursing home resident’s family has the burden of proving that the nursing home failed to meet its legal duty to provide reasonable care to the victim.
 That is why it is crucial to work with an experienced nursing home abuse attorney with the resources to conduct a thorough investigation.

 A nursing home’s liability depends on the specific facts of the case.
-After a serious accident, a personal injury attorney at Herrman & Herrman, P.L.L.C. can apply our years of experience to examine how the injury occurred and gather evidence of negligence, disregard for safety or intentional misconduct on the part of the nursing home staff.
+After a serious accident, a personal injury attorney at Herrman & Herrman, P.L.L.C. can apply our years of experience to examine how the injury occurred and gather evidence of negligence, disregard for safety, or intentional misconduct on the part of the nursing home staff.

-If we accept your senior care neglect case, we will handle the case a contingent fee basis.
+If we accept your senior care neglect case, we will handle the case on a contingent fee basis.
 We will not get paid a legal fee unless we are successful in negotiating an insurance settlement or obtaining a jury award on behalf of the client.
 If you have legal questions about nursing home neglect or abuse in McAllen, let us discuss how we can assist you and your family.

 Call Our McAllen Elderly Abuse Lawyers